 Keep Their Leash Short

 If your dog barks at other dogs when they are on walks, keep their leash very short so that you can control them more easily and stop the behaviour before it starts.
-If this does not work, use a special collar such as a citronella spray, anti-barking shock collar or a sonic noisemaker.
-It would help if you did not use any of these collars in a cruel way to your dog, but as more of a deterrent and nothing that will harm or hurt them.
+If this does not work, use a special collar such as a citronella spray, anti-barking shock collar, or a sonic noisemaker.
+It would help if you did not use any of these collars cruelly to your dog, but as more of a deterrent and nothing that will harm or hurt them.

 Dog Barking is a Natural Instinct

 You might want to consider giving your pup some obedience training or even looking into citronella collars as a means to help teach them proper behaviour around other dogs and people.
 It’s also not okay for you to let your dog bark in the middle of the night, which is why you need puppy training pads.
 This will allow you to train your dog to know how to use it at all times, especially when they are in their own time.
 Another solution for this problem is to always have your dog on a leash when they are outside.

 The Dog is Territorial

 You can try to let them smell each other’s space, especially if they have been getting along with each other.
 This will help the new pet feel less intimidated by your current dog, and it might also lessen some of the barking between them.
 For instance, if your new dog is barking at other dogs in the park, you can have them smell around the house for a little bit before taking them out for a walk.

 If your dog keeps barking and has no specific reason, such as another person or animal in the vicinity, the cold weather may affect their behaviour.
 Cold weather can cause a pet’s internal temperature to drop, and they may panic once they realize this.

 It’s important to remember that you should not use any of these methods in a cruel way towards your dog, as this may increase the behaviour you are trying to get rid of.